Meadowlarke/Bibliography/Bibliography.md

 > **In this paper, Levy criticizes the way that writings on music are often full of implicit value judgments.**

-> p.
 3: Kerman and criticisms.

-> p.
 3: Music criticism is full of covert judgments.

-> p.
 6: Valuation of thematic economy.

-> p.
 10: Valuation of instrumentally idiomatic writing.

-> p.
 15: Valuation of concentration

-> p.
 16: Valuation of "achieved" simplicity.

-> p.
 17: Valuation of counterpoint.

-> p.
 22: Justifications for the absence of counterpoint.

-> p.
 24: Convention and originality.

 ### Lewis, George E. "Purposive Patterning: Jeff Donaldson, Muhal Richard Abrams, and the Multidominance of Consciousness." _Lenox Avenue_ 5, (1999): 63-69.